falconreid/Assignment-3-Password-Generator/README.md

 # Assignment-3-Password-Generator

-Create script that generates random password with letters, numbers and special characters.
+Assignment was to create a script that generates random password with letters, numbers and special characters.

 I created a password generator that generates random letters, numbers and special characters.